ardalanamini/xcoins-code-review/README.md

   - Unused/Redundant usage of `express()` & `cors()` in the `src/routes/simulator.router.ts` file.
   - Redundant `/api` prefix used in the routes.
 I instead used a more useful `/v{major}` prefix. (`/v1`)
     > Using `/v{major}` route prefix allows to possibility of deploying breaking changes without loosing backward compatibility.
+  - Unuseful `console.log` usage. for logging purposes, it's better use a proper logging library or service such as `Sentry`.
+  - Inconsistent API response format.
+    > Some controllers directly send the database record(s) as the response, some send them wrapped inside an object.

 ### Improvements